-Fig. 15 Throughput of Jool, TAYGA, and map646 in the IPv4 to IPv6 direction with 64 bytes frame size
+Fig. 15 Throughput of Jool, TAYGA, and map646 in the IPv4 to IPv6 direction with 64 bytes frame size results.
+We note that the results were not surprising for us, as Jool is the latest implementation of them, which is still actively developed and is works in the kernel space [24].
 TAYGA works in user space and it was "intended to provide production-quality NAT64 service for networks where dedicated NAT64 hardware would be overkill" [23], however, TAYGA is no more developed.
 Map646 was developed for a single purpose to serve as stateless NAT46 gateway solution for the WIDE project [5] and it was published as free software for public benefit out of courtesy.

-5.4 Frame Loss Results
+5.4 Frame loss results

-For the comparability of the results, Jool and TAYGA were tested under the same conditions: their frame loss rate was measured with IPv6 to IPv4 traffic, and the frame rate was increased from 50,000fps to 800,000 fps in 50,000fps steps.
-However, these limits were inappropriate for map646, which was tested using IPv4 to IPv6 traffic, and the frame rate was increased from 40,000fps to 100,000fps in 10,000fps steps.
+For the comparability of the results, Jool and TAYGA were tested under the same conditions: their frame loss rate was measured with IPv6 to IPv4 traffic, and the frame rate was increased from 50,000 to 800,000 in 50,000 fps steps.
+However, these limits were inappropriate for map646, which was tested using IPv4 to IPv6 traffic, and the frame rate was increased from 40,000 to 100,000 fps in 10,000 fps steps.